 Remember that the user is probably doing this for the first time and they can be a bit intimidated by the entire setting.
-You are their guide – make sure that, before you even begin, they feel safe and calm.
+Make them comfortable.

 Ensure that all participants have your phone number so they can call in case they can’t find you.
 Ideally, it should be a phone number of one of your colleagues so that you won’t have to answer the phone during a session.

 Some participants may be nervous about testing, and this feeling can be especially intense if they’re late for a session.
 Make sure you explain that they have nothing to worry about, and that running a bit late is not a problem – any stress unrelated to the website testing could distort your findings.
 Even if problems occur during the sessions, like the internet going down, make sure the user is not stressed about that.